lvgl/lv_port_esp32/README.md

 This board comes with an embedded TFT screen with the **ILI9341** display driver and it doesn't have touch screen.
 The screen size is 340 x 220 px.

+Make sure the uart selected to flash is ttyUSB1, you can change it on the `Serial flasher config` of make menuconfig.

 ### ILI9341
 For ILI9341 HSPI is used, modify the pin configuration in `components/drv/disp_spi.h` to: